Spot reduction

 Spot reduction refers to the claim that fat in a certain area of the body can be targeted for reduction through exercise of specific muscles in that desired area.
 For example, exercising the abdominal muscles in an effort to lose weight in or around one's midsection.
-Exercise- and medical professionals as well as physiologists consider the claim to be disproved.
+Fitness coaches and medical professionals as well as physiologists consider the claim to be disproved.

 History

 Over time it has become clear to trainers and health professionals that the idea of working out certain muscle groups, in order to burn fat in that specific area, is not possible.
 Advertisements, magazines, internet trainers, and social media continue to push the idea that exercising small isolated muscles, such as abdominal muscles, will help the fat above the muscles disappear.
 Fitness professionals say this is false, yet even trainers still use phrases like "burning fat" and targeting "troubled areas" like "muffin tops" to pull people in.
 These phrases are considered misleading to those trying to lose weight.
 Fat cannot physically "burn" off one's body.
 The burning feeling people describe when practicing resistance training is caused by the production and accumulation of lactic acid in muscle during exertion via the process of anaerobic respiration, and has nothing to do with the fat surrounding the area.
 Muscle development and improvement can be shown more easily in lean people.
 Those who are overweight have a better chance of reducing fat if they increase their overall fitness levels.
 This can be achieved by doing both high-intensity interval training cardio and resistance training that focuses on gaining muscle mass in both large and small muscle groups.
 This increase in muscle mass will create a larger need for energy that comes from fatty acids in stored fat cells.